 Grow your employees.
 Expand their skill sets and have them move up in your business.
 Not only will this fuel the fire inside each of your employees, but it'll also create a culture built around one core idea: growth.
 This will help your retention, two-fold.
 When your employees love working for you the people around them, be it friends or LinkedIn Connections, will recognize this success and want in.

 How do you market recruitment - find your perfect recruitment strategies

 Attracting people to your business can be tricky.
 Larger companies typically seduce the top talent and will pay for it!
 So how do you stand out and make sure you are in the running in a highly competitive, candidate short marketplace?

-Firstly, you need to go where their eyes are, this could be your website, recruitment websites even adverts in newspapers and magazines can be an option too, depending on your audience and who it is you are trying to attract.
+Firstly, you need to go where their eyes are, this could be your website as a careers page, recruitment websites even job postings and job ads in newspapers and magazines can be an option too, depending on your audience and what type of jobseekers it is you are trying to attract.

-Nowadays, a huge market for recruitment is, unsurprisingly, on social media.
+Nowadays, a huge market for candidates for recruitment is, unsurprisingly, on social media.
+It is a cornerstone of recruiting methods.
 If you haven't done so already, then you'll need to create company pages on a variety of relevant platforms and start advertising your vacant positions there.
-This, of course, doubles up as a marketing space for your business - your shop window for prospective customers and workers alike so it is valuable time well spent!
+This, of course, doubles up as a marketing space for your organization - your shop window for prospective customers and workers alike so it is valuable time well spent!